Due to their destructive dietary requirements, termites are considered to be one of the most costly pests, particularly for homeowners.

 As you already know, subterranean termites are the most common species found damaging buildings across the globe.

 Compared to drywood termites, subterranean termites live off a diet of softer wood only and tend to excavate tunnels in wood along the grain.

 The worker drywood and subterranean termites look similar.
 The soldier and alate castes are where they tend to differ.
 Soldier termites have large, yellowish/brown heads and the flying termites (alates) are usually a dark brown/black coloring

 Where do subterranean termites live?

 As opposed to drywood termites, subterranean termites like to live in the ground.
 This is because these species of termite need a source of moisture to survive.
 Subterranean termites need a connection to the ground to keep their nest and tunnels humid enough to survive and for material to build tunnels and nests.
 If there is plenty of moisture available they can build nests above ground.

 Their love and need for high moisture environments provide us with a key sign of a subterranean termite infestation – mud tubes!

 Subterranean termites use mud tubes to move around above ground to forage of food.
 The tubes maintain the humid environment that the termites need and help protect them from predators.

 These tubes are constructed from a mixture of soil, wood, saliva and feces.
 They are dark brown and can often be found along the foundations of a property, where the termites enter the building from the surrounding ground, as well as along floor joints inside the building.

-Contact your local Ehrlich specialists for professional solutions to protect your home from termites.
-Our specialists will conduct a property inspection and determine the type of termites you are dealing with, where they are coming from, and then provide solutions to get rid of termites and prevent them from returning.
+Contact your local Ehrlich Technicians for professional solutions to protect your home from termites.
+Our Technicians will conduct a property inspection and determine the type of termites you are dealing with, where they are coming from, and then provide solutions to get rid of termites and prevent them from returning.